Stjepan Jukić

 Stjepan Jukić ([stjêpaːn jǔːkitɕ]; born 10 December 1979) is a Croatian retired football player.

 Club career

 Jukić has previously played for NK Osijek, HNK Šibenik and Inter Zapresic in the Croatian First League.

 In 2008, he played for Sanfrecce Hiroshima of the J2 League.

 On 20 February 2010, Jukić was signed by Qingdao Jonoon as its first foreign footballer that season.
 He made his debut for the club in the first round match against Tianjin Teda, in which he served Slovenian Aleksander Rodić for the first goal.
 In the whole season, he capped 27 times with 4 goals and 4 services.

-In 2011, Jukić has agree to sign a one-year contract with Chongqing Lifan.
-But he suffered a leg fracture during a pre-sonson friendly match in February, which ruling him out for the rest of the 2011 league season.
+In 2011, Jukić agreed to sign a one-year contract with Chongqing Lifan.
+But he suffered a leg fracture during a pre-sonson friendly match in February, which ruled him out for the rest of the 2011 league season.